When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 The Ado A26 electric mountain bike produces double the power of the other e-bikes featured here – for that reason, I can’t recommend it for road-legal use as it would fall outside of UK and EU EAPC laws.

-It has a top speed of 35km/h (21mph) and should give a battery range of approximately 30-40 miles depending on how much power is used.
-Ado e-bikes are quite a new brand and their range of electric bikes has been receiving good feedback from customers.
+It has a top speed of 35km/h (21mph) and should give a battery range of approximately 30-40 miles, depending on how much power is used.
+Ado e-bikes are quite a new brand, and their range of electric bikes has received good customer feedback.

 Buy from Geekbuying.com UK and EU stock and shipping